zextras/tech-doc/source/_includes/multiserver_install.rst

 respectively).

-.. warning:: It is mandatory to configure the hostname, especially on the LDAP node, otherwise the services will not be able to bind to the correct address, leading to a disruption in |product|\'s functionality.
+.. warning:: It is mandatory to configure the hostname, especially on the Directory-Server node, otherwise the services will not be able to bind to the correct address, leading to a disruption in |product|\'s functionality.